Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 And so am I. So is Anne.

 By the end of the film, Sam and Suzy’s community is reconciled by their vision.
-They find family by opening up to one other and making new commitments.
+They find an extended family by opening up to one other and making new commitments.

 That’s why so many of us feel that we’ve found a family here, in the Over the Rhine orchard, in a time when so many of the churches we grew up in “preach a subtle hatred, the Bible as their alibi.”